 Tuning a Datapoint Threshold for Multiple Instances at Once

 In addition to tuning static datapoint thresholds for a single instance, you can also tune thresholds for multiple instances at once.
 This saves time if your end goal is to tune thresholds for all instances (or a subset of instances, called an instance group) found on a resource.
-For more information on instance groups, see Instance Groups.
+For more information, see Instance Groups.

 To tune multiple instances at once, use the Resources tree to navigate to either the multi-instance DataSource (assuming you want to tune all instances on the resource at once) or one of its instance groups (assuming you want to tune only a subset of the instances).
-Open the Alert Tuning tab, find the datapoint whose threshold you would like to edit for all instances across the resource or instance group, and click the pencil icon found in the “Effective Threshold” column.
-This opens the threshold wizard which is discussed in detail in the Using the Threshold Wizard section of this support article.
+Open the Alert Tuning tab, find the datapoint whose threshold you would like to edit for all instances across the resource or instance group, and click the pencil icon found in the “Static Threshold” column.
+This opens the threshold wizard.
+See the Using the Threshold Wizard section of this support article.

 Using the Threshold Wizard